honeycombio/opentelemetry-collector-symbolicator/README.md

 ## Requirements

 - We require the use of CGO for the processor.
 If you are building your own collector image it must support glibc.
-We reccommend `gcr.io/distroless/cc`
+We recommend `gcr.io/distroless/cc`

 ## Basic Configuration